 To prove this, Barker along with fellow VCU professors Janet Knisely, Sandra Barker, Rachel Cobb and Christine Schubert of the Air Force Institute of Technology, examined workers at a North Carolina company for one week.
 The company, which has 550 employees, also has between 20 and 30 dogs, brought by employees, on any given day.
-[The Lone Ranger and 4 Other People Companies Want to Hire]

 Workers reported that the dogs were a "great bonus for employee moral" and "a great stress relief" while also being an aid in "increasing co-worker cooperation."
 The stress relief that dogs provide, however, has many additional benefits since reduced stress consequently leads to reduced absenteeism and burnout, while also improving productivity.